 “By-law” means this by-law and any other by-law of the Institute as amended and which are, from time to time, in force and effect;

-“Councillor” means a director of the Institute on the Board of Directors;
+“Director” means a director of the Institute on the Board of Directors;

-“Officer” means a director of the Institute who occupies the office of President and Chair of the Board, Vice-President, Secretary or Treasurer;
+“Officer” means a Director who occupies the office of President and Chair of the Board, Vice-President, Secretary or Treasurer;

-“ordinary resolution” means a resolution passed by a majority of not less than 50% plus 1 of the votes cast on that resolution by Members entitled to vote thereon;
+“ordinary resolution” means a resolution passed by a simple majority of the votes cast on that resolution by Members entitled to vote thereon;

 (a) Classes of Membership

-i.
-Members of Distinction
+- Members of Distinction

-ii.
-Honorary Members
+- Honorary Members

 - Student Members

-vii.
-Emeritus Members
+- Emeritus Members

 and admission shall be by application except in the case of Members of Distinction and Honorary Members.

-Applications for membership shall be processed in accordance with section 5 of this By-law.
+Applications for Membership shall be processed in accordance with Section 5 of this By-law.

 (b) Members of Distinction

 An individual who will reflect honour and credit upon the Institute may be awarded the title of Member of Distinction if he or she is or has been a member of IPIC.
-Awarding such Membership shall require a resolution by Council after consideration of nominations submitted by the members of the Institute.
+Awarding such Membership shall require a resolution by the Board after consideration of nominations submitted by the Members of the Institute.
 Members of Distinction shall pay no entrance or other fee but in all other respects shall be subject to the By-laws and Regulations of the Institute.
 Members of Distinction who have at any time been Fellows shall be deemed for all purposes of the By-laws, except the payment of fees, to be Fellows.